taikoxyz/taiko-mono/packages/protocol/README.md

       - it: should revert
 ```

-Then use `make` to automatically sync the described branches into solidity test files.
+Then install bullok with`cargo install bulloak` and use `make` to automatically sync the described branches into solidity test files.

 ```sh
 $ make